TSNCRPNTR/Ombot/README.md

 ## Ombot

 !!!
 USE V2, V1 IS AN OLDER VERSION !!!

-(sorry if the formatting for this seems super cheesy, I had to do it that way for the rubric)
+(sorry if the formatting for this readme seems super cheesy, I had to do it that way for the rubric)

 Hi, my name is Tyson.
 I’m a student in an AP Computer Science class, tasked with making an interactive discord bot in Python.
 Introducing...